Ztkent/crab-crawler/README.md

 - Respects robots.txt files.
 - Supports throttling and timeouts.
 - Handles relative paths and redirects.
-- Stores selected data in a sqlite database for review.
+- Stores selected data in a sqlite database for processing.